pathakcodes/ToDo-It-pops-up-extension-/README.md

 4. Delete the done TODOs
 3. Todos are saved even if you poweroff.

-There a "coffee cup gif" on top , click it to contribute and support developer .
+There's a "coffee cup gif" on top , click it to contribute and support developer .
 How about writing your app experience by visiting my page.